Hexecoder/Merts-Manual/EN/System/System.md

 ## Virtualization

-We can use more machine on a device
+We can use more machine on a device.

 ### VMware